theharveyz/cms/intl.en-US/User Guide/Host monitoring/Install CloudMonitor agent.md

 # Install CloudMonitor agent {#concept_d5f_vhv_vdb .concept}

 The agent of the Go programming language version is now available.
 If you do not want the server to introduce Java processes or if you want the agent to consume less resources, you can install this agent manually.
-For details, see [CloudMonitor agent of the Go programming language version](https://yq.aliyun.com/articles/628229).

 ## Install CloudMonitor agent on Linux {#section_vhm_3cf_xdb .section}